Ice Age Islands

 NOV 23

-Arrive at headquarters to a welcoming spread of fajitas and cold beer, the perfect start to an engaging team discussion.
+Arrive at headquarters to a welcoming spread of fajitas and cold beer, for an engaging team discussion.

 NOV 27